Playgroups provide a social opportunity for families with children aged 0-5 years to meet, play and learn.

 To find a playgroup for your family, visit the Playgroup Victoria website.

-In a supported playgroup, an early year’s worker facilitates the playgroup and parents are encouraged to get involved in the playgroup process and engaging their children during play.
-Parents will be provided with parenting information and ideas at the playgroup.
-Some parents are eligible for In-Home parenting support to help implement the strategies learnt in their homes.
+Council offers smalltalk and other supported playgroups, an early year’s educator or equivalent qualified person facilitates the playgroup, parents are encouraged to get involved in the playgroup process, engaging with their children during play.
+Parents will be provided with parenting information and ideas during the playgroup.
+Some parents are also eligible for In-Home coaching to help implement the strategies in their homes.

 Nature Play